Zir0-93/zir0-93.github.io/_posts/2018-12-10-github-code-reviews.md

 For example, the figure below illustrates a review comment targeted at a Java annotation for a field variable.
 However, without viewing the source code, it equally possible to suggest that the review comment is targeted at a method name, class name, or even source code documentation.

-Many review comments also contain references to source code entities, which also makes their classification a difficult task without being able to reference them to the source code as well.
-Lastly, many review comments analyzed consisted of comments serving as a response to previous comments, which do not always reveal information on their own about the original subject of the discussion.
+Many review comments also contain references to source code entities.
+Without being able to reference them to the source code, their classification becomes a difficult task .
+Lastly, many review comments consisted of comments serving as a response to a previous comment, which do not always reveal information about the original subject of the discussion.

 <img src="/images/pluralize.png" alt="pluralize" style="margin-right:auto; margin-left:auto;" width="600px"/>

 # Closing